thewecas/mongodb/Readme.md

 #### Querying Arrays

-- Find method will not only looks for scalar values, but it can also lookthrough arrays for matching values
+- Find method will not only looks for scalar values, but it can also look through arrays for matching values
 - `$elemMatch` will find all document that contains the sub document
 - kind of subquery in sql